I allocate most speaking proceeds to charity (some are listed here). I created this website because people asked for my speaker bio.

 You might've heard about artificial intelligence, big data startups, quantum computing, and millennials running crypto hedge funds.
 The fintech revolution has experts divided and confused, from crypto evangelists, to huge skeptics.
 Is this a boom or bust?

-Running a quant hedge fund for the past 7 years, I have experienced the applications and limitations of various technologies in finance.
-You can book me for your next event through All American Speakers.
+Running a quant hedge fund for the past 8 years, I have experienced the applications and limitations of various technologies in finance.
+You can book me for your next event by emailing Danny Stern at email@example.com.

-Christina Qi serves as Founding Partner at Domeyard LP, a hedge fund known for its focus on high frequency trading.
-She started Domeyard 8 years ago with $1000 in savings.
+Christina Qi serves as Founding Partner at Domeyard LP, one of the longest running HFT hedge funds in the world.
+She is also CEO of Databento, a discovery and management platform that increases global access to data.
+Christina started Domeyard 8 years ago with $1000 in savings.
 Domeyard trades up to $1 billion USD per day.
 Her company’s story has been featured on the front page of Forbes and Nikkei, and quoted in the Wall Street Journal, Bloomberg, CNN, NBC, and the Financial Times.
 Christina is a contributor to the World Economic Forum’s research on AI in finance.
-She is a visiting lecturer at MIT, including Nobel Laureate Robert Merton’s “Retirement Finance” class since 2014, and and alongside President Emerita Susan Hockfield and Dean David Schmittlein in 2019.
+She is a visiting lecturer at MIT, including Nobel Laureate Robert Merton’s “Retirement Finance” class since 2014, and alongside President Emerita Susan Hockfield and Dean David Schmittlein in 2019.
 Christina teaches Domeyard’s case study at Harvard Business School and other universities.

-Christina was elected as a Member of the MIT Corporation, MIT’s Board of Trustees.
-She was elected Co-Chair of the Board of Invest in Girls in 2019.
-Christina also sits on the Board of Directors of The Financial Executives Alliance (FEA) Hedge Fund Group, drives entrepreneurship efforts at the MIT Sloan Boston Alumni Association (MIT SBAA), and serves on U.S. Non-Profit Boards Committee of 100 Women in Finance.
-Her work in finance earned her a spot on the Forbes 30 Under 30 and Boston Business Journal 40 Under 40 lists.
+Christina was elected to the MIT Corporation, MIT’s Board of Trustees.
+She is Co-Chair of the Board of Invest in Girls, a non-profit providing financial literacy programming to young girls.
+Christina also sits on the Board of Directors of The Financial Executives Alliance (FEA) Hedge Fund Group, drives entrepreneurship efforts at the MIT Sloan Boston Alumni Association (MIT SBAA), and served on U.S. Non-Profit Boards Committee of 100 Women in Finance from 2015 to 2020.
+Her work in finance earned her a spotlight on the Forbes 30 Under 30 list, where she currently serves as a Board Member.
 She holds an S.B. in Management Science from MIT and is a CAIA Charterholder.

 - For speaking engagements: firstname.lastname@example.org